60 Famous London Landmarks You Must See

 The Shard is one of the masterpieces of the architect Renzo Piano.
 Since the Shard opened in February 2013, the beautiful skyscraper has been a site that many visitors travelling to London want to see.

-The Shard stands at 309.6 metres, making it one of the tallest buildings in the United Kingdom and the sixth-tallest building in all of Europe.
+The Shard is almost 310 metres tall, making it one of the United Kingdom's tallest buildings and the seventh-tallest in all of Europe.
 The 72-floor building comprises wall-to-wall glass and gives you a 360-degree view of London.

 Royal Albert Hall